tbobm/tbobm-blog/content/posts/db-bootstrapping/index.md

 **Nice to have: wait for ECS Task to finish:**

-If using ECS, consider leveraging the AWS CLI "waiter" sub commands to monitor your task:
+If using [ECS][ecs], consider leveraging the AWS CLI "waiter" sub commands to monitor your task:

 ```bash